nubomedia/nubomedia-paas/README.md

 # NUBOMEDIA PaaS Manager

-This project is part of the [NUBOMEDIA](http://www.nubomedia.eu/) research initiative.

 The NUBOMEDIA PaaS manager is the manager for PaaS Platform that exposes REST API to allow NUBOMEDIA users to build and deploy applications on the NUBOMEDIA Platform.
 This is a short guide to deploy and install the NUBOMEDIA PaaS Manager.